yanisurbis/ielts/writing/1-at-home-workers.md

 ___

 Nowadays, increasingly more people prefer to work from their homes rather than in an office.
-For many people the ability to work remotely is the key factor when looking for a new job.
+For many people, the ability to work remotely is the key factor when looking for a new job.
 However, there are some downsides to going full-time away from an office.
-In this essay I will discuss some pros and cons of becoming an at-home worker.
+In this essay, I will discuss some pros and cons of becoming an at-home worker.

 Let's begin by looking at the advantages of leaving an office job.
 One of the main positive advantages is cutting your commute.